N0nent1ty/BoostCraftProj/README.md

 ## How to use it?
 - first, you have to make sure there is a floder called "test_inputs" and executable file in same folder.
 ![alt text](https://github.com/N0nent1ty/BoostCraftProj/blob/master/demo_imgs/how_to_execute1.PNG)
-- second, put all the file you want to validate into the "test_inputs" floder, with the exetension name ".txt"
+- second, put all the file you want to validate into the "test_inputs" folder, with the extension name ".txt"
 ![alt text](https://github.com/N0nent1ty/BoostCraftProj/blob/master/demo_imgs/how_to_execute2.PNG)

 ## Feature